 Processing algorithms

-As with any infrared imager being used to derive SSTskin from calibrated toa brightness temperature measurements in the appropriate spectral bands, there are two distinct processing steps that need to be taken: firstly, identifying those pixels that are free from radiance from sources other than the gaseous components of the atmosphere, and then correction for the effects of absorption and emission by atmospheric gases.
+As with any infrared imager being used to derive SSTskin from calibrated toa brightness temperature measurements in the appropriate spectral bands, there are two distinct processing steps that need to be taken: (i) identifying those pixels that are free from radiance from sources other than the gaseous components of the atmosphere, and then (ii) correcting for the effects of absorption and emission by atmospheric gases.
 The first step is conventionally called “cloud screening” as the primary objective is to identify pixels that include radiance from clouds, whereas the second step is referred to as the “atmospheric correction”.
 To create a consistent SSTskin record with similar error budgets from multiple infrared sensors requires that data be reprocessed using similar cloud identification methods, atmospheric correction algorithms, and that the stability and calibration accuracy of Level 1 radiance be maintained on orbit.

-Prior to 2004 MODIS SST processing was handled by the EOS MODIS Adaptive Processing System (MODAPS).
-Since 2004 reprocessing of MODIS and more recently VIIRS ocean products has been performed by the NASA Ocean Biology Data Acquisition and Archive Center (OB-DAAC formerly known as the Ocean Biology processing group).
+Prior to 2004, MODIS SST processing was handled by the EOS MODIS Adaptive Processing System (MODAPS).
+Since 2004, reprocessing of MODIS and more recently VIIRS ocean products has been performed by the NASA Ocean Biology Data Acquisition and Archive Center (OB-DAAC formerly known as the Ocean Biology processing group).
 These two NASA processing centers used different naming conventions to identify each reprocessed version.
 The heritage MODAPS SSTskin products can be identified by what are referred to as Collections 2-5, and are described by Kilpatrick et al. (2015).
 In 2004 SSTskin processing was migrated to the OB-DAAC which adopted the convention of identifying each reprocessed version with the letter “R” followed by the year in which year an algorithm or calibration change was introduced into production.
 The file metadata includes the processing code version.
 If more than one reprocessing occurs in a particular year the decimal version is incremented.
 To date the OB-DAAC has produced three reprocessed versions of MODIS SSTskin (R2004.0.0 and R2010.0.0 and a minor update R2014.0.1) and one version of VIIRS SSTskin (R2016.0).

 Cloud screening